-We invite you to try new exhibits and programs that showcase this unique place’s wide and diverse history.
+Experience programs showcasing this unique place’s deep and diverse history.

 Sharing a broader history

-Specific elements of what visitors will experience in 2019:
+Specific elements of what visitors can experience in 2019:

 - Costumed staff who demonstrate skills of the past.

-- Non-costumed staff who engage you in stories from multiple eras and perspectives.
+- Non-costumed staff who share and connect you with fascinating stories from the site's past.

 - Demonstrations of historical games such as baseball, in which visitors of all ages can participate.